Everglades National Park: Drought, fire, and rising sea levels

 Fire naturally occurs after lightning storms but takes its heaviest toll when water levels are low.
 Hardwood hammock and cypress trees are susceptible to heavy damage from fire, and some may take decades to grow back.
 Peat built up over centuries in the marsh can cause fires to burn deep scars in the soil.
-In 2007, Fred Sklar of the South Florida Water Management District said: "An extreme drought can be viewed (as) almost as catastrophic as a volcano.
+In 2007, during a severe regional drought, Fred Sklar of the South Florida Water Management District said: "An extreme drought can be viewed (as) almost as catastrophic as a volcano.
 It can reshape the entire landscape.
 It can take 1,000 years to produce two inches of peat, and you can lose those couple of inches in a week."

 Rising sea levels caused by global warming are another threat to the future of the park.
 Since 1932, ocean levels at Key West have steadily risen over 0.7 ft, which could have disastrous consequences for land so close to the ocean.
 It is estimated that within 500 years freshwater habitats in the Everglades National Park will be obliterated by salt water, leaving only the northernmost portion of the Everglades.
 Cost estimates for raising or replacing the Tamiami Trail and Alligator Alley with bridges are in the hundreds of millions of dollars.
 Salt water intrusion is expected to have devastating effects on the parks 289 archeological sites and the 111 post colonial sites as a rise in six feet could inundate or alter groundwater levels at half these locations.

 Through Trump Administration, The Florida Department of Transportation, and Everglades National Park, there are plans to execute and complete the Next Steps project to help fix these various water issues, along with other parts of the park.
 This completion plan was announced in September 2020, will begin November 2020, and should be done by the end of 2024.

 In recent years, scientists have observed that inland freshwater sites within Everglades National Park are experiencing water-level increases similar to regional sea-level rise, which highlights how vulnerable the park’s low-elevation freshwater habitats are to climate change.
+The Cape Sable area has seen one of the most dramatic landscape changes within the National Park due to the rising sea levels.
+Alterations to hydrology and saltwater intrusion threaten the ecosystem's ability to support native vegetation and wildlife communities.